smadzar90/java-salary-manager/README.md

 ### Description

-A simple Java application designed to efficiently calculate and manage employee salaries based on their distinct roles and attributes.
+A simple Java application designed to calculate and manage employee salaries based on their distinct roles and attributes.
 The application processes employee data in a structured format, and computes company salaries.
 Utilizing OOP principles, the system promotes reusability and maintainability in its architecture.

 ### Project Structure